nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 >   max_time = 720.h
 >   igenomes_base = '/<path>/<to>/igenomes/'
 > }
 >
 > process {
 >   executor = 'sge'
 >   queue = { task.cpus > 24 ? 'big' : 'small' }
 >   maxRetries = 2
 >   clusterOptions = { '-l h_vmem=${task.memory.toGiga()}G' }
 >
 > ```

 Where the pipeline-defined memory specification of the each job is inserted into the batch script header using the Nextflow `${task.memory}` variable.

 Another commonly used directive is the `beforeScript` directive, which allows you to run a custom unix command _prior_ to running a pipeline's command of a particular job.
 This is often used when a UNIX software module needs to be loaded on the node the job is sent to by the scheduler.

-For example, you may need to explicitly load the `singularity` container software module 📦, which can be specified like so:
+ 📦 For example, you may need to explicitly load the `singularity` container software module, which can be specified like so:

 ```nextflow
 params {